archowdhury/Chatbot-for-Arxiv-research-papers/README.md

 3) If using VSCode
 4) 		You can use Ctrl + Shift + P to create the environment.
 Specify the requirements.txt file and it will also install all the required packages
    		You can also use the command line to create the environment.
 Type python3 -m venv evn_name.
 Activate the environment.
 Then run pip install -r requirements.txt to install all the required packages
+   		You can use either conda or a native virtual environment.
+I used the native environment.

 ### Running the code
 1) Open the terminal